erikcorry/understanding-lisp-1/README.md

 The `vag` routine makes use of the fact that its argument has been spilled by the entry code, so that it can be found at address 100.

-Comments are mine:
+Comments mine:
 ```
 /get numeric value
-vag,	lio i 100    /// Indirect load of argument cell into IO register.
+vag,	lio i 100    // Indirect load of argument cell into IO register.
-	cla          /// Clear accumulator.
+	cla          // Clear accumulator.
-	rcl 2s       /// Roll AC and IO left two places so AC has top two bits of IO.
+	rcl 2s       // Roll AC and IO left two places so AC has top two bits of IO.
-	sas (3       /// Skip next instruction if AC == 3.
+	sas (3       // Skip next instruction if AC == 3.
-	jmp qi3      /// Jump to error if tag != 3 (numeric tag).
+	jmp qi3      // Jump to error if tag != 3 (numeric tag).
-	idx 100      /// Increment argument to get word two of the cell.
+	idx 100      // Increment argument to get word two of the cell.
-	lac i 100    /// Indirect load of arg[1] into accumulator.
+	lac i 100    // Indirect load of arg[1] into accumulator.
-	rcl 8s       /// Roll AC and IO left 8 places.
+	rcl 8s       // Roll AC and IO left 8 places.
-	rcl 8s       /// Another 8 places.
+	rcl 8s       // Another 8 places.
 AC now has the full 18 bit integer in it.
-	jmp x        /// Return untagged result in AC.
+	jmp x        // Return untagged result in AC.
 ```

 ## crn routine